Sky Q: reviewed and explained

 There's more on what's included in each of these bundles, and the extra channels available, in our full review of Sky TV in general, here.

-As mentioned above, Sky Q is designed to be a multiscreen service by default, capable of streaming content to either another TV via a mini set top box or to a tablet.
+As mentioned above, Sky Q is designed to be a multiscreen, or multiroom, service by default, capable of streaming content to either another TV via a mini set top box or to a tablet.

-Compare that with the way the Sky+ boxes work, completely separately from, and independently of, each other - so if we've recorded Poldark on one, we can't watch it via another.
+Compare that with the way the Sky+ boxes used to work: completely separately from, and independently of, each other - so if we've recorded Poldark on one, we can't watch it via another.

 Even more screens